-The program must have a clearly formulated and publicly stated mission with supporting goals and objectives by which it intends to prepare students for practice as a Registered Dietitian Nutritionist.
+The program must have a clearly formulated and publicly stated mission with supporting goals and objectives by which it intends to prepare students for careers in nutrition and dietetics.
 The program must have a program evaluation plan to continuously evaluate the achievement of its mission, goals and objectives, use the plan to collect data, improve the program based on findings and update the plan accordingly.

 - 2.1 A program evaluation plan must be documented, reviewed annually, updated as needed with changes noted and must include the following components: - a.
 The program mission.
-The program mission must be specific to the program, distinguishes it from other programs in the sponsoring organization and be compatible with the mission statement or philosophy of the sponsoring organization. - b.
+The program mission must be specific to the program, distinguishes it from other programs in the sponsoring organization, and be compatible with the mission statement or philosophy of the sponsoring organization. - b.
 The program goals.
 The program must have at least two goals focused on program outcomes for graduates that are consistent with the program's mission. - c.
 The program objectives.
-The program objectives must measure the full intent of the mission and goals and are used to evaluate achievement of each program goal. - The program must align the following ACEND-required objectives with their program goals and demonstrate that the program is operating in the interest of students and the public.
+The Program objectives must measure the full intent of the goals and are used to evaluate achievement of each program goal. - 1.
+The program must align the following ACEND-required objectives, with their program goals and demonstrate that the program is operating in the interest of students and the public.
 The program must set reasonable target measures when the targets are not specified.
 Required objectives must be evaluated annually using an average of data from the previous three years: - a.
-Program Completion: "At least 80% of students complete program requirements within (150% of planned program length)". - b.
-Graduate Employment: "Of graduates who seek employment, at least percent are employed in nutrition and dietetics or related fields within 12 months of graduation". - c.
-Graduate Performance on Registration Exam: - 1.
-"At least percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion". - 2.
-"The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%". - d.
-Employer Satisfaction: The program must develop an objective for employer satisfaction with graduate's preparation for entry-level practice. - d.
+Program Completion: "At least 80% of students complete program requirements within \\\\ (150% of planned program length)". - b.
+Graduate Application and Acceptance into Supervised Practice: - 1.
+"At least \\\ percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation". - 2.
+"Of program graduates who apply to a supervised practice program, at least \\\\ percent are admitted within 12 months of graduation". - c.
+Graduate Performance on Registration Exam: "The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%". - d.
+Satisfaction with Graduate Performance: The program must develop an objective for evaluation of graduate's performance in supervised practice, graduate program or employment within 12 months of graduation. - d.
 Qualitative and/or quantitative data needed to determine whether goals and objectives have been achieved. - e.
 Groups from which data will be obtained; both internal and external stakeholders must be represented (such as graduates, administrators, faculty, preceptors, employers, practitioners, nutrition and dietetics education program directors, faculty from other disciplines and advisory committees). - f.
 Evaluation methods that will be used to collect the data.